msteenhagen/opera-ficta/fictionalworks.md

 I suggested that if you and I got together and tried, there seems to be no good reason why in principle we couldn't perform _The Trials of Arabella_, the play Briony wrote, right now in the very room we're in.
 The objection now is that there is such a reason: particulars, even repeatable ones, are tied to their historical setting in a way that confines them to it.
 It seems that here particularity trumps repeatability.

 Were it not for the role of notation.
 The objection assumes that instances of all repeatable particulars depend on a historical path from original to print or reproduction.
-This is an overgeneralisation.
-Lee Walters puts it nicely when he writes that for all repeatable works, "Further tokens can be generated... either by copying existing tokens, _or else_ by producing tokens according to a recipe, or from storage." [@walters2013aa, p. ??, my italics].
-Even if we cannot genuinely copy or reproduce an etching merely created in a fiction, we can generate instances of a play by executing its stage directions and script. _Notation_ makes plays, novels, poems and the like into a special sort of repeatable particulars.
+Though that assumption is commonly made, it is is an overgeneralisation.
+At least as we typically conceive of them, for all repeatable works further instances can be generated either by mechanically copying from existing instances, or from an original plate or mould, _or else_ by producing instances by following a set of guidelines or recipe [cf. @walters2013aa, p. ??].
+And so even if we cannot genuinely copy or reproduce an a repeatable work merely created in a fiction, we may still be able to generate instances of it by following a set of guidelines or recipe, if it comes with them.
+And some works come with such guidelines essentially. _Notation_ makes plays, novels, poems and the like into a special sort of repeatable particulars.
 They are _allographic_, to use Goodman's term.
 And even when fictionally created, such repeatables can be printed, performed or sung in real life, as long as their fictional scores or scripts are accessible.
 Ultimately, notation trumps particularity.

-# Incapsulation is false: now what?
+# Encapsulation is false: now what?

-There can be counterexamples to the Encapsulation Thesis not because fictional works can be repeatable particulars, but because they can be repeatable particulars of a specific, allographic sort.
+The previous makes clear that there can be counterexamples to the Encapsulation Thesis not because fictional works can be repeatable particulars, but because they can be repeatable particulars of a specific, allographic sort.
 They can be particular things created at a specific point in a fictional history, and allow for instances to be generated in light of a set of rules or following a procedure.
 All that is required is that someone pick up that task, whether they themselves are merely fictional or not.
 I have explained how this entails that fictional works can break free from their historical setting in a way that is impossible for other sorts of particulars, such as people, buildings and etchings.

 I should flag briefly that this conclusion raises several interesting questions for the metaphysics of artefacts, but they are questions that do not fall within the purview of this paper.